TombStoneNPC/Decrypt-Encrypt/README.md

 # Decrypt-Encrypt
- Decrypt and Encrypt your sentences with a key
+ Decrypt and Encrypt your sentences with a key but my script is in Italian if you want you can translate it